Keyboard shortcuts

 Or without a password (not recommended for production):

-ACL SETUSER radar-collector on nopass \
+ACL SETUSER default on nopass \

 +info +ping +config|get +client|list +memory|usage +latency \